ankidroid/Anki-Android/Database-Structure.md

     models          text not null,
       -- json array of json objects containing the models (aka Note types) decks           text not null,
+      -- json object of json object(s) representing the deck(s)
+      -- keys of this object are strings containing integers: "epoch milliseconds creation time" for most decks, "1" for the default deck
-      -- json array of json objects containing the deck dconf           text not null,
+      -- values of this object are of the format described below in "Decks JSONObjects" dconf           text not null,
       -- json array of json objects containing the deck options tags            text not null